Maintaining Your Lone Worker Safety and OSHA Regulations

 Who is covered by OSHA and the OSH Act?

-The OSH Act and OSHA cover a majority of private-sector employers and their workers, as well as some public-sector employers and workers in the 50 states, certain territories, and jurisdictions under federal authority.
+The OSH Act of 1970 and OSHA cover a majority of private-sector employers and their workers, as well as some public-sector employers and workers in the 50 states, certain territories, and jurisdictions under federal authority.

 The Act does not cover the self-employed, immediate family members of farm employers, or workplace hazards regulated by another federal agency such as the Mine Safety and Health Administration or Coast Guard.